 Disconnect all electric power, including remote disconnects and discharge all motor start/run capacitors before servicing.
-Follow proper lockout/tag out procedures to ensure the power cannot be inadvertently energized.
-Verify with an appropriate voltmeter that all capacitors have discharged.
-Failure to disconnect power and discharge capacitors before servicing could result in death or serious injury.
+Follow proper lockout/ tagout procedures to ensure the power cannot be inadvertently energized.
+Verify with a CAT III or IV voltmeter rated per NFPA 70E that all capacitors have discharged.

-- Ensure that there is no voltage being applied to the compressor terminals. - Evacuate the unit to 500 microns. - Hold vacuum for 30 minutes. - Rapid pressure rise indicates a leak; locate and repair the leak. - Slow pressure rise indicates one of two possibilities: - A small leak, indicated by a continuous rise in pressure. - Moisture in the system, indicated by a slow rise in pressure and leveling-out at a pressure equivalent to the moisture level.
+- Ensure that there is no voltage being applied to the compressor terminals.

+- Evacuate the unit to 500 microns.

+- Hold vacuum for 30 minutes.

+- Rapid pressure rise indicates a leak; locate and repair the leak. - Slow pressure rise indicates one of two possibilities: - A small leak, indicated by a continuous rise in pressure. - Moisture in the system, indicated by a slow rise in pressure and leveling-out at a pressure equivalent to the moisture level.
 If this occurs, break the vacuum with dry nitrogen and repeat evacuation process to 500 micron. - Once system is leak-tight, connect compressor repeat the vacuum procedure, break vacuum with dry nitrogen and evacuate to 500 microns.
 The vacuum should be able to be maintained for four hours.
 Isolate the vacuum pump so that the vacuum gauge only reads the system pressure. - Vacuum must be measured in the refrigeration system and not at the vacuum pump.